toku-sa-n/Krita-layer-finder/README.md

 ![Selection](images/selection.png)

 2. Press the `Find` button.
-3. The layers that colorizes the selection will be listed.
+3. The layers that colorize the selection will be listed.

 ![Result](images/docker.png)